amerkurev/django-docker-template/README.md

 ```console
 docker run -it --rm -p 8000:8000 -v sqlite:/sqlite -v $(pwd)/website:/usr/src/website django-docker-template:master python manage.py runserver 0.0.0.0:8000
 ```
+If using VSCode, you may launch the debugpy tool into your development server by running "Simple Debug" from the Run and Debug tab of the IDE.

 Now you can go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) in your browser.
 Go to the Django admin panel and try updating the server code "on the fly".
 Everything works just like if you were running the Django development server outside the container.